About The Collection

 - manuscript recipe books.

 The core of the collection consists of more than 500 books donated by San Antonio resident Laurie Gruenbeck in 2001.
 Gruenbeck acquired the cookbooks during her travels in Texas and Mexico over 30 years.
+Recent additions include UTSA's 2019 acquisition of 11 rare 19th-century Mexican cookbooks from British-Mexican ethno-gastronomer Diana Kennedy as well as the cookbook author's manuscript research collection.
 The collection continues to grow through purchases and gifts.

 How To Access The Collection